 When did Westar’s Community Solar program begin?

+The project went online in June of 2017.
 This community solar program is the first for Westar and our customers.
 Westar customers have expressed an interest in supporting renewable energy generation in our local communities.
 However, many people are unable to put solar on their own homes.
 This Community Solar program will allow customers to support the growth of renewable energy without having to manage the installation at their place of residence.

 What happens to the renewable energy credits (RECs) for this solar system?